How do I view a course as a test student using Student View?

 You can view a course the same way that your students view your course through Student View.
 Enabling Student View creates a Test Student in your course.
 You can also activate Student View in your Course Settings.

-Attendance, conferences, conversations, collaborations, differentiated assignments, external apps, groups, peer reviews, and profiles do not work for the Test Student.
+Attendance, conferences, conversations inbox, collaborations, differentiated assignments, external apps, groups, peer reviews, and profiles do not work for the Test Student.
 You will see only what you, as the instructor, allow your students to see.

 - Each Canvas course has a separate Test Student account.
 Whenever you move to a new course you will need to enable Student View for that course.